-The completion of a minimum of 120 semester hours-including First-Year Composition, General Studies ("General Studies," page 78), and the school and concentration requirements-leads to the B.S. degree.
+The completion of a minimum of 120 semester hours including First-Year Composition, General Studies (see "General Studies," page 83), and the school and concentration requirements-leads to the B.S. degree.
 Note that all three General Studies awareness areas are required.
-An overall GPA of 2.00 is required for graduation and students must have completed a minimum of 45 semester hours of upperdivision credit.
-Also see special graduation requirements under "Preveterinary Medicine," page 611.
+An overall GPA of 2.00 is required for graduation and students must have completed a minimum of 45 semester hours of upper-division credit.
+Also see special graduation requirements under "Preveterinary Medicine," page 630.
+Prerequisite Courses.
+Students who select the concentrations in agribusiness finance, food and agribusiness marketing, food science, general agribusiness, golf and facilities management, international agribusiness, management of agribusiness, professional golf management, or resource management must complete the following courses, some of which can also be used to meet university General Studies requirements: